-- The loss of a laptop leads to official information being disclosed to an unauthorized party, and reputational damage to the Minister and agency as disk encryption has not been enabled on all laptop devices.
+- The loss of a laptop leads to official information being disclosed to an unauthorized party, and reputation damage as disk encryption has not been enabled on all laptop devices.

 Although the risk statement captures the consequences (i.e., the effect on objectives) of the risk eventuating it is useful to document them separately as well.
 The consequences should be stated in business not technical terms.
 For example:

 - IN CONFIDENCE information is disclosed to an unauthorized party;

 - Service delivery is impacted due to a loss of productivity;

 - Loss of confidence in the service by key stakeholders.